kitcharoenp/kitcharoenp.github.io/_posts/2020-10-05-python_underscores.md

 ---
 layout: post
-title: "Atom"
+title: "Python : Underscore"
-categories: [editor, atom]
+categories: [python]
 ---
 # Single Leading Underscore: `_var`
 > The underscore prefix is meant as a hint to another programmer that a variable or method starting with a single underscore is intended for internal use.
 This convention is defined in PEP 8.[[1]]